BalaM314/Untitled-Electron-Game/future-things.md

 # A list of things I will or will not add in the future.

+### GET RID OF ALERT

+Spamming alert boxes is awful and needs to be phased out quickly so the player doesnt get so annoyed they leave.

 ### A tutorial

 The game does have a tutorial, but it should be thrown in a BuildingID(0x0003).